 At the end of the La Rambla is the Columbus Monument which celebrates Christopher Columbus’ first voyage to the Americas.
 To the left is Port Vell which was previously full of empty warehouses, railroad yards, and factories.
 But today, there is a huge mall and also the Aquarium of Barcelona.
 There are a huge variety of species on display here and should not be missed.
 The souvenirs to buy here are aplenty but on the higher side.

 There is no dearth for art in this great city.
 Go to Museo de Picasso in the Gothic Quarters.
 As always, please buy the ticket beforehand instead of standing in the queue outside.
+Some of the best museums in Spain are in Barcelona.

 If surrealism is your thing, then take a train to Figueres and head to Salvador Dalí’s museum.
 A to and fro ticket on the train will cost you around €25 and it is well worth the visit.